Pregnancy, drugs & alcohol

 - do not stop taking any drug without medical advice

-- get help - drug and alcohol counselling and medical advice so that you get the right medical advice and you and your baby can be well
+- get help – drug and alcohol counselling and medical advice – so that you and your baby have the best chance of staying healthy

 - have regular appointments to make sure your baby is growing

 - take simple and achievable steps to improve your diet.

 A healthy start

 If you are pregnant and a regular user of alcohol and drugs, there are things you can do to improve your chances of a healthy pregnancy.Learn more